hevnsnt/norecognition/README.md

 ---

+## Distributed Testing Network (Beta)

+As of **v0.9.8**, the **nonRecognition** project has evolved beyond a single-machine research tool.
+The fuzzer now operates as a **distributed testing network**, where multiple machines around the world can contribute compute power simultaneously to accelerate the search for effective adversarial patterns.

+### How It Works

+The distributed network coordinates testing across many machines:
+* **Work Distribution:** The system generates batches of test cases and distributes them to available workers based on their computing capabilities
+* **Parallel Processing:** Each worker processes patterns locally using their own hardware (GPU, CPU, etc.)
+* **Result Aggregation:** All discoveries are submitted back to the central system and aggregated in real-time
+* **Live Tracking:** Progress, pattern success rates, and anomaly discoveries are displayed on the live dashboard

+### Join the Beta Testing

+The distributed client is currently in **private beta testing** with a select group of contributors.
+If you have compute resources you'd like to contribute to this research and would like to participate in beta testing, **please contact me at [bill@seckc.org](mailto:bill@seckc.org)**.

+I'm particularly interested in hearing from:
+* Researchers with access to GPU clusters or high-performance workstations
+* Organizations interested in privacy research
+* Individuals passionate about fighting surveillance technology

+---

+## Live Results Dashboard

+All testing progress is now visible in real-time at **[norecognition.org](https://norecognition.org)**.

+### What You Can See:

+* **Real-Time Statistics:** Watch as tests complete and anomalies are discovered across the distributed network
+* **Pattern Leaderboard:** See which adversarial patterns are most effective at fooling facial recognition systems
+* **Anomaly Gallery:** View the latest discoveries - patterns that successfully confused the AI models
+* **Contributor Stats:** Track contributions from the distributed testing network

+The dashboard updates live as workers around the world submit their test results, giving you a window into the ongoing research process.
+Visit [**norecognition.org**](https://norecognition.org) to see the current state of the research.

+---

 <h2 id="call-for-help">⚠️ Call for help ⚠️</h2>

 This project's progress is **severely limited by computational resources**.
 Our primary goal is to discover the most effective adversarial patterns, which I estimate will require testing at least **5 Billion** *evolved* patterns.
-This level of rigorous testing *is currently impossible*, it would require decades with our present hardware.
-I are actively seeking sponsors or partners who can provide access to high-performance GPUs to make this research feasible.

-### Current Status: 🐢 Slow & Steady
+While the new **distributed testing network (v0.9.8)** has significantly accelerated our progress, we still need more computing power to reach our research goals in a reasonable timeframe.

+### Progress Update: Distributed Network Helping! 📈

-* **Current Test Rate:** ~534 tests/minute
+* **Previous Status (single machine):** ~534 tests/minute → 17.8 years to target
+* **Current Status (v0.9.8 distributed beta):** Growing network of contributors → Progress accelerating
 * **Test Target:** 5 Billion tests
-* **Time to Target:** ~17.8 Years (*womp*)
+* **What We Still Need:** More distributed workers and/or dedicated GPU clusters

+The distributed network is proving the concept works, but we need to scale it further to achieve breakthrough results.

 ### Desired Status: Full Throttle 🚀🚀🚀

 * **Required Hardware:** Research workstation (2x NVIDIA DGX Spark node cluster **or** Workstation with 4x NVIDIA GeForce RTX 5070 Ti GPUs)
-* **Goal Test Rate:** ~**100,000 tests/minute** (~140x increase)
+* **Goal Test Rate:** ~**100,000 tests/minute** (~140x increase over original)
 * **Time to Target:** **~2 Months** 🎉YAY🎉

 Want to read more on our justification and decision matrix on testing hardware?
 [Hardware Recommendation for Fuzzer Performance Scaling.md](./Hardware%20Recommendation%20for%20Fuzzer%20Performance%20Scaling.md)

 ### Can You Help Us Bridge the Gap? 🤝

-If you or your organization can provide access to the hardware or cloud credits needed to unlock this project's potential, I would love to talk.
+There are several ways to contribute:

+1. **Join the Distributed Beta:** Have compute resources?
+Contact me to become a beta tester
+2. **Hardware Sponsorship:** Provide access to GPU clusters or high-performance workstations
+3. **Cloud Credits:** Sponsor compute time on cloud platforms
+4. **Financial Support:** Help fund dedicated hardware for the research

-**Please reach out by emailing [bill@seckc.org].**
+**Please reach out by emailing [bill@seckc.org](mailto:bill@seckc.org).**

 <h2 id="research-reporting">Research Reporting</h2>

 This repository currently contains research artifacts and documentation related to the Adversarial Fabric Fuzzer project.
 The core fuzzer code, model integrations, and data generation routines are not publicly released at this stage.
 At this time, the fuzzer is used privately for controlled testing and scientific evaluation.

-This research is **SEVERELY resource-constrained**.
-The fuzzer is designed for massive parallelization, but is currently running on limited hardware, achieving an overall rate of ~535 tests per minute (varies based on the complexity of patterns).
+As of **v0.9.8**, the project now operates as a **distributed testing network** with multiple contributors running workers simultaneously.
+All results are aggregated in real-time and displayed on the live dashboard at [**norecognition.org**](https://norecognition.org).
+This distributed architecture has significantly accelerated research progress compared to the original single-machine approach.

-As of v0.5, this project has introduced a completely overhauled and improved reporting pipeline to better describe our research progress.
-To scientifically track progress and validate results, the fuzzer includes a powerful reporting suite that analyzes the entire history of the fuzzer's test runs.
+The fuzzer includes a powerful reporting suite that analyzes the entire history of test runs across all distributed workers.
 This moves our findings beyond single anecdotes to identify statistically significant trends.
-The statistical relevance of these reports will grow as longer, multi-epoch research campaigns are completed.
+The statistical relevance of these reports continues to grow as more tests are completed across the distributed network.

 **Fuzzer Performance Report**: This chart tracks the fuzzer's raw throughput.
 It's our "speedometer," showing how many tests run per minute.
 ![Epoch 7 Performance Report](./images/reports/epoch_7_performance_report.png)